-Rabbi Rafi Cohen is the spiritual leader of Congregation Beth Torah.
-A native of Charleston, South Carolina, Rabbi Cohen is a second generation Conservative Rabbi.
-He earned his BA in Near Eastern & Judaic Studies with a focus on Contemporary Jewish Studies from Brandeis University in 2000.
-While in college, Rabbi Cohen studied at the Hebrew University of Jerusalem and has since attended the Conservative Yeshiva in Jerusalem and spent one year studying at the JTS’ Jerusalem campus.
-Rabbi Cohen earned his MA in Jewish Education in the William Davidson Graduate School of Jewish Education at JTS where he was ordained in 2009.
+Rabbi Cohen earned his Bachelor of Arts in Near Eastern & Judaic Studies with a focus on Contemporary Jewish Studies from Brandeis University along with interdisciplinary certification in Journalism.
+Rabbi Cohen has studied at both the Hebrew University and the Conservative Yeshiva in Jerusalem and spent a full year of study at Mechon Schechter while in Rabbinical School at JTS.
+Rabbi Cohen has an MA in Jewish Education from the William Davidson Graduate School of Jewish Education and was a Legacy Heritage Fellow at JTS.

 Rabbi Cohen had a student pulpit at Shaaray Torah Synagogue in Canton, Ohio and was the Rabbinic Intern at the Conservative Synagogue Adath Israel of Riverdale.
 After ordination, Rabbi Cohen was the Second Rabbi at the Jacksonville Jewish Center in Florida.
 In 2011, Rabbi Cohen was elected to lead Congregation Beth Torah, where he advocates for Israel Education, the environment, and strengthening the existing Friday night and Shabbat morning community.

 A member of the Rabbinical Assembly, Rabbi Cohen is currently in the cohort of Rabbis completing the Rabbinical Assembly's Rabbinic Management Institute.
 This year, he was also selected to the Dallas ADL's Glass Leadership Institute.